IAmJonoBo/n00plicate/docs/REPO_STRUCTURE.md

-# Mimic 2.0 Repository Structure
+# n00plicate 2.0 Repository Structure

-This document captures the target directory layout for Mimic 2.0.
+This document captures the target directory layout for n00plicate 2.0.
 Use it as the source of truth when migrating 1.x assets, scaffolding new packages, or evaluating placement for future workstreams.
 Paths marked _(planned)_ will be created as their corresponding sprint delivers.

 ``text
-mimic/
+n00plicate/
 ├── .github/
 │ ├── workflows/ # CI/CD pipelines, lint/test gates, release automation
 │ └── reusable/ # (planned) shared workflow snippets for token sync, Storybook QA